runtimeverification/evm-semantics/proofs/erc20.md

     /* G */ 100000 => _
 ```

-`transfer` function admits two types of behaviors:
+`transfer` function admits two types of behaviors: it either
-- succeeds in transferring the value and returns true (i.e., 1)
+- succeeds in transferring the value and returns true (i.e., 1), or
-- fails to transfer due to the arithmetic overflow and throws an exception
+- fails due to the arithmetic overflow and throws an exception.

 We present two specifications, one for each case.

-### Case of success
+### transfer success

 ```{.k .erc20-spec .hkg-spec}
 [transfer-success]